open-cogsci/osdoc/content/pages/download.md

 ### Manually upgrading packages

-- OpenSesame is a regular Python environment, and you can upgrade packages with `pip` as described here:
+- OpenSesame is a regular Python environment, and you can upgrade packages with `pip` or `conda` as described here:
 	- %link:environment%